vdalhova/vdalhova/README.md

 ## Hello, I'm Valeria  👋

 I'm a software testing specialist (manual) with more than a year experience.
 In my free time  I study web technologies on my own: API testing (Postman), HTTP, client-server architecture.
-Also i'm taking a Postman course: The Complete Guide - REST API Testing course.
+Also i have completed a Postman course: The Complete Guide - REST API Testing course.
 I'm fast learner, good team-player.

 # :briefcase: My skills:
 - SQL